Cap-go/tutorials/src/content/plugins-tutorials/capacitor-stripe-terminal.git.md

 ---
-"title": "Getting Started with capacitor-stripe-terminal Package", "description": "Learn how to integrate and use capacitor-stripe-terminal package in your Capacitor project for Stripe Terminal functionality.", "created_at": "2021-10-07",
+"title": "Getting Started with capacitor-stripe-terminal Package" "description": "Learn how to integrate and use capacitor-stripe-terminal package in your Capacitor project for Stripe Terminal functionality."
+"created_at": "2021-10-07"
-"published": true,
+"published": true
 "slug": "capacitor-stripe-terminal.git"
 ---